 LARNED - To celebrate Larned's Santa Fe Trail Days, the Santa Fe Trail Center is proud to present "Music from the Pawnee," a temporary exhibit on the importance of music to the lives of those living in the Pawnee County area.

 LARNED - The Fort Larned USD 495 school board met March 14 in regular session.
 The following are approved minutes submitted by Joyce Simpson, the board clerk.

 Red Sox 7, Angels 0

-The annual Easter egg hunt sponsored by the Great Bend Noon Kiwanis club is set for 9:30 a.m. sharp, Saturday at the Kiwanis Walking Track on the North side of Veterans Memorial Park, just off McKinley Street.
-The event is open to all area children, pre-school through 6th grade.
-Sponsors said there will be lots of Easter eggs and prizes will be given for special eggs.
+The annual Easter Egg Hunt sponsored by the Great Bend Noon Kiwanis Club is set for 9:30 a.m. sharp, Saturday, April 19.
+The hunt will be at the Kiwanis Walking Track on the north side of Veterans Memorial Park, just off McKinley St. The event is open to all area children, pre-school through 6th grade.
+Chairman Mike Nicholson said there will be lots of Easter eggs for all.

 The Barton Community College Library is holding an art contest to determine the artwork for 10 Cohen Center for Kansas History (CCKH) trivia pamphlets.
 This contest is open to all students, Barton employees and community members.
 Multiple entries are accepted.

 HUDSON - Harold Jerome Bauer, 85, died April 8, 2014 at Hutchinson Regional Medical Center.
 He died peacefully in the presence of his family.